CryptozombiesHQ/cryptozombie-lessons/3/10-savinggasview.md

       }
 ---

-Our DApp should also probably have a function to view a user's zombie army.
-So we should create a function called `getZombiesByOwner` that returns all an owner's zombies.
+Our DApp should have a function to view a user's zombie army, let's call it `getZombiesByOwner`.

-When talking about gas optimization, and important thing to note is that ** `view` functions don't cost any gas** when they're called externally, like from web3.js.
+When talking about gas optimization, and important thing to note is that **`view` functions don't cost any gas** when they're called externally, like from `web3.js`.

 This is because `view` functions don't actually change anything on the blockchain – they only read the data.
-So marking a function as `view` tells web3.js that it only needs to query your local Ethereum node to run the function, and it doesn't actually have to create a transaction on the blockchain (which would need to be run on every single node, and cost gas).
+So marking a function with `view` tells `web3.js` that it only needs to query your local Ethereum node to run the function, and it doesn't actually have to create a transaction on the blockchain (which would need to be run on every single node, and cost gas).

 We'll cover setting up web3.js with your own node later.
 But for now the big takeaway is that you can optimize your DApp's gas usage for your users by using read-only `external view` functions wherever possible.